Minneapolis Police Now Require Body Cameras To Keep Recording At Crime Scenes

-MINNEAPOLIS (WCCO) — There are more rules in place for police wearing body cameras in Minneapolis.
+MINNEAPOLIS (WCCO/AP) — There are more rules in place for police wearing body cameras in Minneapolis.

 Officers now need to keep the cameras rolling the entire time they are at scene or taking any law-enforcement action.
 Before, officers could deactivate their cameras if they wanted to have a private discussion.
 Those conversations can still be redacted from body-camera footage before it’s released to the public.